ceedee666/simple-iot-stack/README.md

    1. The first step is to set the username (parameter `DOCKER_INFLUXDB_INIT_PASSWORD`) and password (parameter `DOCKER_INFLUXDB_INIT_USERNAME`) for the Influx database.
       A possible username is `admin`.
 A secure password can be generated using the a password manager.
-Using the command line interface of [Bitwarden](https://bitwarden.com) a secure password can be generated using the following command.
+For example, using the command line interface of [Bitwarden](https://bitwarden.com) a secure password can be generated using the following command.

       ```zsh